 The Board of Crime Stoppers SA Inc comprises up to nine Members including the Chair – two of whom are officers of SA Police nominated by the Commissioner of Police – and it is the legal authority for the program providing leadership and strategic governance through the provision of advice, oversight of policy and direction, and assistance with promotion in support of our objectives.

 ‘The economic value of Crime Stoppers in Australia’ (PWC 2015) identified productivity savings for Police services across Australia valued at $69.3 million annually, as a result of the activities undertaken by Crime Stoppers.
 These savings only reflect the contribution of Crime Stoppers in gathering intelligence information and don’t take into account further cost-savings of policing and enforcement resources associated with anonymous reports that lead to cases being solved.

 As an independent community-based organisation and registered charity, Crime Stoppers South Australia relies on the generous support of businesses, individuals and governments to operate.

 Sharing what you know

 When should I contact Crime Stoppers?

-Contact Crime Stoppers on 1800 333 000 or go to www.crimestopperssa.com.au to anonymously report suspicious or covert activity, or to provide a tip or information about an unsolved case or fugitive criminal(s).
+Contact Crime Stoppers on 1800 333 000 or go to www.crimestopperssa.com.au to anonymously share what you know about unsolved crime and suspicious activity.

 In the event of an emergency or if you witness a crime in action – always call 000.